shaik1002/biggitlabbomb/doc/development/testing_guide/end_to_end/test_naming.md

     # `context` provides the condition being covered
     context 'when inside a project'
       # `it` defines the expected result of the test
-      it 'successfully adds a home page'
+      it 'adds a home page'
       ...
       end
     ...